ACSL1: Gene

 The ACSL1 gene is located on the 4th chromosome, with its specific location being 4q35.1.
 The gene contains 28 exons.

 In melanocytic cells ACSL1 gene expression may be regulated by MITF.

 Function

 The protein encoded by this gene is an isozyme of the long-chain fatty-acid-coenzyme A ligase family.
 Although differing in substrate specificity, subcellular localization, and tissue distribution, all isozymes of this family convert free long-chain fatty acids into fatty acyl-CoA esters, and thereby play a key role in lipid biosynthesis and fatty acid degradation.
 Several transcript variants encoding different isoforms have been found for this gene.
 This specific protein is most commonly found in mitochondria and peroxisomes.

 Clinical significance

-ACSL1 is known to be involved in fatty-acid metabolism critical for heart function and nonspecific mental retardation.
-Since the ACSL4 gene is highly expressed in brain, where it encodes a brain specific isoform, an ASCL1 mutation may be an efficient diagnostic tool in mentally retarded males.
+ACSL1 is known to be involved in fatty-acid metabolism critical for heart function and nonspecific intellectual disability.
+Since the ACSL4 gene is highly expressed in brain, where it encodes a brain specific isoform, an ASCL1 mutation may be an efficient diagnostic tool in intellectually disabled males.